Application Closes Friday, August 31st 2018

 Club and Organizations Internship Program

 The Department of Clubs and Organizations works to promote the success of ASUN recognized clubs and organizations.
-The Clubs and Organizations Internship Program works to uphold the mission and vision of ASUN by teaching students how to serve as a campus resource and clearinghouse for information the Department of Clubs and Organizations.
-Interns should leave the internship with a better the university as a whole by executing the laws and functions related to the department.
+The Clubs and Organizations Internship Program works to uphold the mission and vision of ASUN by teaching students how to serve as a campus resource and clearinghouse for the Department of Clubs and Organizations.
+Interns should leave the internship with a better knowledge of the university as a whole by executing the laws and functions related to the department.

 Diversity and Inclusion Internship Program